Current state of polygamy in the Latter Day Saint movement: Warren Jeffs

 Warren Jeffs is the incarcerated leader of the Fundamentalist Latter-day Saints who was arrested in 2006 by a highway patrolman during a traffic stop in Nevada.
 Jeffs, the self-proclaimed prophet has a long history of arranging marriages among his followers in a suspicious manner, often creating unions between relatives and under-aged girls.
 Many of his actions were in direct violation of 2003 House Bill 307 outlining child bigamy laws.
-He was arrested on multiple accounts of being an accomplice to rape and forcing a 14 year old girl to marry her 19 year old cousin.
+He was arrested on multiple counts of being an accomplice to rape and forcing a 14 year old girl to marry her 19 year old cousin.
 The girl testified in court against Jeffs and in 2007, and he was sentenced to two terms of five years to life in prison.
-He was sentenced again in 2011 on two accounts of sexual assault involving his own child brides.
+He was sentenced again in 2011 on two counts of sexual assault involving his own child brides.

 Brown v.
 Buhman

 Polygamist Kody Brown and his four wives became infamous across the world when their TLC show "Sister Wives" aired in 2010.
 Because they made their lifestyle so public, they were forced to take residence in Nevada to avoid Utah law enforcement.
 It was their case, Brown v.
 Buhman that inspired House Bill 99.